apache/nuttx/Documentation/components/filesystem/partition.rst

 #.
 The 2nd and remaining lines are partition entries(min: one)
    in format: "%s %zx %zx"(means name, size and offset (byte)(in hex)).
 #.
 Size or offset can be default zero(means zero(for 1st entry) or
-   caculate(for others)), and will be caculated by the parser refs to previous and next entries.
+   calculated(for others)), and will be calculated by the parser refs to previous and next entries.
 #.
 The last eraseblock will be registered as pseudo partition named "txtable".
    If the last eraseblock included by the last real partition, it will be